ibm-cloud-docs/containers/cs_cli_reference.md

 ```
 {: pre}

-After you run this command, you must refresh the API server to use the service endpoint by followung the prompt in the CLI.
+After you run this command, you must refresh the API server to use the service endpoint by following the prompt in the CLI.

 <strong>Minimum required permissions</strong>: **Administrator** platform role for the cluster in {{site.data.keyword.containerlong_notm}}